Bredbury: Notable people

-Thomas Platt

 Thomas Platt (1745–1824) of Dark Lane House was claimed to have established a Sunday school some years before Robert Raikes, the usually accredited founder of the system.
 In recruiting for Stockport Parish Church choir, he found that many of the boys and girls he gathered could not read, and so instructed them on Sunday evenings.
-When Raikes's system spread to Greater Manchester, Platt became the paid headmaster of one of the Stockport Sunday Schools.
+When Raikes' system spread to Greater Manchester, Platt became the paid headmaster of one of the Stockport Sunday Schools.